diagrams/diagrams-doc/doc/cmdline.rst

 > functionMain :: (a -> Diagram Cairo R2) -> IO ()

 Clearly we cannot use the given function as we have no way to produce an `a`.
-Lets provide a type class called `Parseable` for associating a parser with the type that it parses:
+So we provide a type class called `Parseable` for associating a parser with the type that it parses:

 .. class:: lhs